avoinministerio/avoinministerio/README.md

 4. Hack, commit and push your feature.
 Tests too :)

+        # Before adding and committing, it is a good practice to run tests
+        bundle exec rake spec

         git add .
         git commit -m "Commit message"
         git push